RishabhAnand1/Flash-Chat-iOS/README.md

 # Flash-Chat-iOS

-Clone and unzip the podfile.zip in the exact directory as in the repo.
+Clone and unzip the pods.zip in the exact directory as in the repo.